oceanprotocol-archive/OEPs/13/README.md

 The above diagram shows the high level interactions between the components involved:

-* The ACTOR interacting with the Actors Registry will send a API requiest to the AGENT
+* The ACTOR interacting with the Actors Registry will send an API request to the AGENT
 * The AGENT MUST validate the basic parameters sent by the ACTOR
 * The AGENT MUST authenticate the ACTOR sending the request (but in the new actor method)
 * The AGENT MUST orchestrate the ACTOR authorization using the KEEPER